John Adams Young Composers Program

 The Young Composers Program was founded in honor of Pulitzer Prize-winning compoer John Adams, who has a long association with Crowden, on the occasion of his 60th birthday.
 The heart of our mission is to guide and mentor our students through the formative stages of their creative growth as composers.
 With a diverse faculty of professional composers who are dedicated, gifted teachers, and a rich network of professional musicians and ensembles, the John Adams Young Composers Program is uniquely poised to offer a launching pad for artistic expression that is grounded in disciplined work, expert individual guidance and real-world experience.

-Each semester, students work with private instructors on pieces for a specific instrumental combination.
-A professional performing ensemble previews their rough drafts and offers written and recorded feedback on their pieces.
-Students revise and complete their works prior to attending final rehearsals with the ensemble.
 Each semester culminates in a public performance of student works by professional performing ensembles.
 Additional performance opportunities are extended to student composers as they become ready to take them on, including collaborative projects in other art forms and masterclasses with visiting guest composers.